get-salt-AI/SaltAI-Web-Docs/docs/nodes/biotech/boltz-2/boltz-2-complex-molecular-assembly.md

 * **Affinity prediction error**: Ensure at least one ligand is present and binder chain is specified or auto-detectable.

 ### Need Help?
-* See the [SaltAI documentation](https://docs.salt.ai/) for more details.
-* For support, contact the SaltAI team or visit the user forum.
+* Contact support for further assistance.